Chief Metropolitan Magistrate Court in Bangladesh

-Chief Metropolitan Magistrate court is a type of Metropolitan Magistrate Court which is found in the metropolitan cities of Bangladesh.
-These courts are presided by the Chief Metropolitan Magistrate as per the Code of Criminal Procedure of Bangladesh.
-These courts are under the control to the Metropolitan Session Judge Courts.
+Chief Metropolitan Magistrate Court is a category of metropolitan magistrate court which is found in the metropolitan cities of Bangladesh.
+These courts are presided over by the chief metropolitan magistrate as per the Code of Criminal Procedure of 1898.
+These courts are under the supervisory jurisdiction of the metropolitan sessions judge.

 The amended form of the Criminal Procedure Code gives the government the power to appoint a Chief Metropolitan Magistrate and other magistrates in a metropolitan area.
-The provision of recruitment of one or more Additional Chief Metropolitan Magistrates is also directed.
+The provision of recruitment of one or more additional chief metropolitan magistrates is also provided.